Updated: 7 days ago

 1. I will disclose when I was paid in exchange for sharing about a product or service.
 I will also make it clear any time I was provided with a product or service for free.
 Know that I only share about things I truly enjoy and my reviews are honest, but I will clearly disclose business relationships that relate to my content.

 2. I will eat the food that I post (or my husband will), and as much as possible seek to avoid food waste.
 I will not order more than I can possibly finish and I will take home and enjoy extra food as leftovers.
 Though a huge spread may make for pretty pictures, I will seek to avoid food waste especially in connection with photography and content creation for Feed the Malik.

-3. I will make every effort to provide cultural and historical context alongside the food that I post.
-When necessary, I will edit captions or blog posts to include missing information and showcase food as a part of the history or culture it comes from.
+3. I will make every effort to provide cultural and historical context in my posts.
+When necessary, I will edit captions or blog posts to include missing information and showcase the history or culture connected to my content.

-4. I will center the businesses, foods, stories, and products of Black and other marginalized peoples, makers, and entrepreneurs in my work.
-While the entirety of my content will never be focused on one specific group, I will endeavor to use my platform to uplift the voices of minorities and marginalized communities.
+4. While the entirety of my content will never be focused on one specific group, I will endeavor to use my platform to uplift the voices of minorities and marginalized communities.

-7. I will clearly note that a business is home-based when I am aware of it.
-Their operations may or may not comply with local cottage food business laws.
-For many marginalized communities, home-based food businesses are a common avenue for economic advancement and growth.
+8. I will clearly note that a business is home-based when I am aware of it.
+Their operations may or may not comply with local laws.
+For many marginalized communities, home-based food businesses especially are a common avenue for economic advancement and growth.
 As such, they are an essential part of the local foodscape.
 However, any action taken based on the information shared on this blog is strictly at your own risk, and none of the authors, administrators, vendors, or anyone else connected with Feed The Malik can be held responsible for any adverse reactions or outcomes.